hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/previous-versions/primus-megatron-v25.7.rst

    workloads from Megatron-LM to Primus with Megatron, see :doc:`megatron-lm-primus-migration-guide`.

-For ease of use, AMD provides a ready-to-use Docker image for MI300 series accelerators containing essential components for Primus and Megatron-LM.
+For ease of use, AMD provides a ready-to-use Docker image for MI300 Series GPUs containing essential components for Primus and Megatron-LM.

 .. note::